samuel-oluwemimo/Environmental-Sound-Classification/README.md

 - Modal: For serverless function deployment and model serving.

-- Gradio: For creating the interactive web dashboard.
+- Streamlit: For creating the interactive web dashboard.

 - Tensorboard: For visualizing training.